StackExchange/stack-blog/README.md

 ---
 ```

+Typically, languages will be specified using the language code that matches the subdomain of that community on Stack Overflow.

-For example, if you wanted to make sure that this post was flagged for Japanese, you would add the country code `jp`:
+For example, if you wanted to make sure that this post was flagged for Japanese, you would add the language code `ja`:
 ```
 ---
 layout: post
 title: [title of post]
 author: [author id]
 langs:
-- jp
+- ja
 ---
 ```